PediconeAndrea/Conta-Triangoli/README.md

 We then saved in the object 'dMap2_1' all pairs of nodes from &Gamma;<sup>+</sup>(u) — obtained by shifting the current positions in the `for` loops by one unit — that satisfied the condition x<sub>i</sub> &pr; x<sub>j</sub>.
 Thus, we obtained the output required by Map 2, namely (x<sub>i</sub>, x<sub>j</sub>; u).

 **Reduce 2**: We created the object 'dReduce2_0' using a 'reduceByKey', through which we selected all the pairs from the previous step that shared the same key, aggregating their values.
-Next, we performed a 'join' between the newly created object and the first output of Map 2, contained in the object `dMap2_0`, resulting in the `JavaPairRDD` 'dReduce2_1'.
+Next, we performed a 'join' between the newly created object and the first output of *Map 2*, contained in the object `dMap2_0`, resulting in the `JavaPairRDD` 'dReduce2_1'.
 In this way, we selected the elements of &Gamma;<sup>+</sup>(u) that were connected by an edge.

 **ROUND 3**